Our last day of testing for the year will be 22 December. The lab will start up again on 2 January 2024.

 n.
 Test developed using manufactured DNA, animal controls.

 FIS.
-Test developed using manufactured DNA.
+Test developed using manufactured DNA, animal cases.